CS112-ProfeSoto/UD1/README.md

 # UD1 - OOP + UML

-This semester you'll be building Java projects with graphical user interfaces (or better known as GUIs).
+This semester you'll be building Java projects with graphical user interfaces (GUIs).
 What do you want to build?!
-It's time to commit now (sort of)!

 The purpose of this unit deliverable is to help you start planning your final project.
 Most likely your design will change when you're building the project near the end of the semester, but your goal is to plan as much of the project as you can with as much detail as possible!
 The more the better!
 Since we haven't ever built a GUI, that means we focus on the back-end of the program a.k.a. just the data side.

-## Project Requirements\*
+## Project Requirements
 - Create a full UML diagram, following proper syntax, for your final project idea
 - Build only ONE of your classes, including all required methods for model classes (3 constructors, setters, getters, equal, and toString)
 - A full tester class for your class